LivingSocial website outage continues into second day

-SAN FRANCISCO (Reuters) - Online daily deals service LivingSocial suffered a website outage that extended into a second day on Wednesday, leaving its customers with no way to log in to the struggling site.
+SAN FRANCISCO, Nov 13 (Reuters) - Online daily deals service LivingSocial suffered a website outage that extended into a second day on Wednesday, leaving its customers with no way to log in to the struggling site.

 “Throughout the night, our teams have been working nonstop to address the issue and attempt to ensure that it never happens again,” the company said in a blog post.
 “We have isolated the technical issue and are pushing forward to have the site up and running again as soon as possible.”